grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/_index.md

 - Efficiency and cost savings: Quickly identify and address performance issues, reducing troubleshooting time and operational costs

 {{< admonition type="note">}}
-Span profiling is not effective on short spans (<20ms) because there are only a couple sampled profiles.
+Span profiling is only effective on spans longer than 20ms to ensure statistical accuracy.
-This results in a statistically inaccurate profile.
 {{< /admonition >}}

 ## Get started